ronakg/awesome-flickr-gallery-plugin/README.txt

 * View photo comments

 == Changelog ==

+= 3.0.1 =
+* [Bug Fix] Awesome Flickr Gallery pagination doesn't work properly when qtranslate plugin is activated
+* [Bug Fix] For galleries having more than 500 photos, it starts again with same set of photos

 = 3.0.0 =
 * [Feature] Now you can include your PRIVATE PHOTOS also in galleries -